IremSteffi/skills-communicate-using-markdown/index.md

-Added "Hallo + H#" in diffrent header sizes
+Added Roger to the file